pbfreak422/jekyll-now/_posts/2015-2-22-goldiblocks.md

 She went for a walk somehwere little girls should never go...the forest.
 But this is a story and it would boring if she just went on a walk to buy fruit, so the forest it is.

 Pretty soon, she stumbled upon a house.
-While most people would have just walked away, little miss Goldiblocks just HAD to see what was inside.
+While most people would have just let the house be, little miss Goldiblocks just HAD to see what was inside.

 ``` ruby
 home = House.new